Court Fines and Section 14 Statutory Declarations

 Can I send my Statutory Declaration to the court by post?

-Although legislation under Section 14 of the Magistrate’s Courts Act 1980 provides that a sworn statutory declaration can be sent to the Magistrate’s Court by recorded delivery, there have been many amendments to the Act which have changed the way in which Statutory Declarations are dealt with in the Magistrates Courts.
-The position now is that all Magistrate’s Courts insist that a prior appointment is made for you to attend court in person and we would certainly recommend that you do so.
+Although legislation allow for a Section 14 Statutory Declaration to be sent to the Magistrate’s Court by recorded delivery, there have been many amendments to the Act which have changed the way in which Statutory Declarations are dealt with in the Magistrates Courts.
+The position now is that ALL Magistrate’s Courts insist that a prior appointment is made for you to attend court in person and we would certainly recommend that you do so.

 This is normal procedure.
 It is important to be aware that while a Section 14 Statutory Declaration will revoke the conviction against you, it will not affect the original charge in any way.
 Accordingly, the way in which Magistrates Courts address Section 14 Statutory Declarations has undergone significant changes in the past couple of years.
 The position now, is that wherever possible, the court are required to re-hear the case against you as soon as possible and in almost all cases, this will be done at the same time as the court consider your Section 14 Statutory Declaration.
 It is vitally important that you attend the hearing.